-DEO provides ODA with an aggregated report as defined in the joint data sharing agreement.
+DEO/FETPIP provides ODA with an aggregated report as defined in the joint data sharing agreement.
 ODA staff then add the following additional factors to the data for PBF#1 before finalizing.
-ODA does not adjust the DEO data for PBF#2.
+ODA does not adjust the DEO/FETPIP data for PBF#2.

-- 1. The State University System of Florida has more than 10,000 students receiving military benefits annually.
+- The State University System of Florida has more than 10,000 students receiving military benefits annually.
 Board staff are not able to access employment wage records via the Defense Manpower Data Center (DMDC).
 To account for this important subgroup, ODA staff combine two following datasets with the DEO data: - The Data Request System (DRS) is used to officially request each university to self-report the number of ROTC Graduates who enter the military following graduation.
 For documentation and audit purposes, universities should use 'Certificates of Commission' records (for example, 'DD Form 1AF' or 'AF Form 133' in the Air Force), or the Defense Manpower Data Center (free batch file matching services), to serve as documentation for these headcounts. - ODA queries SUDS for the number of active duty members in the post-graduation cohort.
 These counts are appended to the employed counts and are counted in the numerator. - 2.
 Board staff provide special consideration for New College of Florida due to the small size of their graduating cohorts.
 Board staff ask New College of Florida to provide a detailed list of the overseas scholarships for the students in the graduating cohort because they will not be included in the US enrollment or employment data. - 3.
 Previously, ODA was able to access U.S. Office of Personnel Management (OPM) wage records for Federal civilian employees via the Federal Employment Data Exchange System (FEDES) pilot project sponsored by the U.S. Department of Labor and staffed by The Jacob France Institute at the University of Baltimore.
 However, federal entities decided to terminate access to this civilan federal data.
 After this data became unavailable, ODA decided to use the last FEDES data (from 2014-15) as a placeholder to hold the SUS institutions harmless from losing access to this information.
+Note: This 'OPM constant' number was dropped from the PBF1 methodology effective with the 2023 Accountability Plans.